ember-learn/cli-guides/guides/advanced-use/asset-compilation.md

-When the environment is production (e.g. `ember build --environment=production`), the addon will automatically fingerprint your js, css, png, jpg, and gif assets by appending an md5 checksum to the end of their filename (e.g. `assets/yourapp-9c2cbd818d09a4a742406c6cb8219b3b.js`).
+When the environment is production (e.g. `ember build --environment=production`), the addon will automatically fingerprint your js, css, png, jpg, and gif assets by appending a md5 checksum to the end of their filename (e.g. `assets/yourapp-9c2cbd818d09a4a742406c6cb8219b3b.js`).
 In addition, your html, js, and css files will be re-written to include the new name.
 There are a few options you can pass in to `EmberApp` in your `ember-cli-build.js` to customize